Freedman's Bank Building: Usage and design

 The Freedman's Bank Building houses office space for the Office of Foreign Assets Control, the Treasury Library, and the main branch of the Treasury Department Federal Credit Union.
 Security for the property and surrounding area in the White House vicinity is provided by the Secret Service.

-The building was designed in the Beaux-Arts style, which compliments the Treasury Building's neoclassical design and the U.S. Chamber of Commerce Building's Beaux-Arts design, though the latter features more ornate exterior details.
+The building was designed in the Beaux-Arts style, which complements the Treasury Building's neoclassical design and the U.S. Chamber of Commerce Building's Beaux-Arts design, though the latter features more ornate exterior details.
 The main entrance to the building is located on Madison Place.
 When it was built, there was a street grade difference of 9 ft between Pennsylvania Avenue and H Street.

 Since the original plan was for the Annex to eventually be expanded north to H Street, the first floor facing Pennsylvania Avenue was built higher.
 A granite terrace was built along the sides, adding to the setback required by planners.
 The southern and western faces of the building are made of Indiana limestone.
 The windows on the first floor feature wrought iron grilles; the third-and-fourth-floor windows display ornamental iron spandrels between them.

 There are six floors in the building.
 The fifth floor is at the same level as the entablature, resulting in the top two floors being obscured from street level by that and a parapet.
 The basement level includes offices, mechanical rooms, and a tunnel connecting the Treasury Building across the street.
 It originally included segregated bathrooms for African American cleaning staff.